DhiegoFC/Industrial_Electronics/README.md

 ---

 ## 📂 Repository Structure
-├── lessons/ # lessons separates for each week or activity ├── images/ # Photos and figures for documentation
-└── README.md # Course overview (this file)
+├── lessons/           # Lessons separated by week or activity ├── images/            # Photos and figures for documentation └── README.md          # Course overview (this file)

 ---